 Gao Fei likes reading and walking at leisure.

-Matthias Fekl was appointed State Secretary for Foreign Trade in September 2014 and served until May 2017.
+Matthias Fekl has been appointed State Secretary For Foreign Trade in September 2014.

 He has been the Socialist Deputy of Lot-et-Garonne since 2012.
 He has also been Regional Councilor for Aquitaine since 2010 and an Administrative judge since 2005.